thermalogic/RustSEUIF97/README.md

 Through the high-speed package, the results of the IAPWS-IF97 are accurately produced at about 5-20x speed-up compared to  using the `powi()` of the Rust standard library in the `for`loop directly when computing the basic equations of Region 1,2,3.

-* The comparison results of the computing-time are obtained using the [criterion.rs](https://bheisler.github.io/criterion.rs/book/index.html).

 **The Fast Methods**

 1. The multi-step method unleashes the full power of the compiler optimizations while using `powi()` with the `for` loop